 The African Digital University Network (ADUN)

 The ADUN consists mainly of African higher education scholars as well as other practitioners who are interested in the various facets of technology integration in the HE curriculum.
-The network will engage with the nature of the contemporary university with an emphasis on the digital aspects of teaching and learning.
+The network engages with the nature of the contemporary university with an emphasis on the digital aspects of teaching and learning.
+It aims to contribute to the field of African educational technology theory and practices through scholarship and innovation.

 The establishment of the network is guided by three interrelated outcomes: